-The ECJ (and the EU) should not have competence to override fundamental rights (to collective action) protected in Member States.
-This could be reinforced, for example, specifically as regards collective action, by curtailing the jurisdiction of the ECJ.
-Article 234 EC could be amended to limit the discretion of national courts to make preliminary references to the ECJ on matters concerned with collective action.
+The ECJ (and the EU) should not have competence to override fundamental rights (to collective action) protected in Member States.54 This could be reinforced, for example, specifically as regards collective action, by curtailing the jurisdiction of the ECJ.55 Article 234 EC could be amended to limit the discretion of national courts to make preliminary references to the ECJ on matters concerned with collective action.56 c) Procedures of the ECJ

-The Single European Act 1986 created the European Court of First Instance.
+53 The Single European Act 1986 created the European Court of First Instance.
 The Treaty of Nice 2000 allows for the creation of specialist tribunals; the first is the European Civil Service Tribunal.

-As in the "Monti" Regulation, quoted above.
+54 As in the "Monti" Regulation, quoted above.